Kometa-Team/Kometa/docs/config/schedule.md

 | All          | Requires that all comma separated scheduling options inside its brackets be meet in order to run                    | all[Options]                                       | `all[weekly(sunday), hourly(17)]`                                    |

 * `daily` is the default when `schedule` is not specified.
-* You can run the script multiple times per day but using the `--time` command line argument detailed on the [Run Commands & Environmental Variables Page](../pmm/environmental.md).
+* You can run Kometa multiple times per day but using the `--time` command line argument detailed on the [Run Commands & Environmental Variables Page](../kometa/environmental.md).
 * You can have multiple scheduling options as a list.
 * You can use the `delete_not_scheduled` setting to delete Collections that are skipped due to not being scheduled.